turboapps/docs/reference/command_line/copyi.md

 Output image: my-node

-# Copy the image to the existing repository with a new tag
+# Copy the image to the existing repository with a new release
 > turbo copyi node/node my-node:1.0
 ```